jimboH/CGS/README.md

 Figure 1.
 Probabilities of transitions between active and inactive states.

 #### Meanings:
 In CGS, every word:meaning combination (a single particle) is assigned a fitness value, which is used for the genetic algorithm component.
-Mutation occurs at a given rate (_\mu_) and changes the meaning of a word to another meaning of the same word with a probability proportional to the meaning's fitness value.
+Mutation occurs at a given rate (_u_) and changes the meaning of a word to another meaning of the same word with a probability proportional to the meaning's fitness value.

 We can illustrate this by considering a group of meanings for a single word: if a given meaning has a higher fitness value, the other meanings have higher chances to transform into this meaning upon mutation.